CALL FOR ABSTRACTS

 CITIES MATTER, NOW MORE THAN EVER.
 Our cities, towns and suburbs are where we interact, move about, consume resources, develop and deploy our technologies, and create most of the impacts we are having on Planet Earth, and on each other.
 In that sense, our settlements are major contributors to our challenges – but they also offer an important platform for joining up key issues of emissions and contamination, resource use and depletion, and ecological destruction, as well as opportunities for equitable human development, health, and well-being.
 Their character and configuration is profoundly important, for “we shape our buildings, and thereafter they shape us” – our opportunities, our quality of life, and the health of people and planet.

 OUR NEXT GATHERING IS IN POTSDAM, GERMANY.
-Our 62nd conference will occur at the MAXX Hotel at the gates of the beautiful Sanssouci Park, at a watershed moment in European urban and political history.
+Our 62nd conference will be held at the MAXX Hotel at the gates of the beautiful Sanssouci Park, at a pivotal moment in European urban and political history.
 In addition to the conference, we will also have opportunities for study tours and exploration of the rich history of the city and its region – not only its 20th century upheavals, but many centuries of architectural and urban history leading up to the present day and its familiar urban challenges.
 The location is easily accessible from the Berlin Brandenburg Airport via the S-Bahn train and other modes, and the neighborhood offers many excellent hotel choices at a range of prices.

 October is an excellent time to travel in Germany, with lower-cost travel, fewer crowds, and generally beautiful crisp autumn weather.
 There are excellent opportunities for side trips to other parts of Germany and Europe.